 - Faculty can store and review student response to improve future teaching.

-Currently all undergraduate lectures are recorded and made available to students through a podcasting feed through EdTech Central and iTunes.
+Currently all undergraduate lectures are recorded and made available to students through a podcasting feed through MEdTech Central and iTunes.
 The podcasts are unedited recordings of lectures that are published after the learning event for student review.

 Podcasting can be used to record live events, such as visiting speakers, but it can also be used to deliver pre-recorded content, such as session summary or unit review.